meekostuff/HyperFrameset/README.md

 **WARNING: This documentation is out of date - most of it is probably wrong.**

+> HyperFramesets are how HTMLFramesets should have been designed.
+> They might even be the way web-sites were meant to work.

+HyperFrameset is a Javascript [transclusion](http://en.wikipedia.org/wiki/Transclusion) and layout engine which runs in the browser.
+It evolves the HTMLFrameset concept of independently loadable frames for HTMLDocuments but because it is implemented with AJAX on a single-page it is far more flexible.
+And because it uses `history.pushState` the address-bar URL matches the primary content of the page.

 > HyperFrameset provides **full** separation of content from presentation.
 > With CSS you can change the styling of a whole site with one stylesheet.
 > With HyperFrameset you can change everything -